BDC Hamburger Icon

 2. Create a recruitment plan.

-With a realistic budget in place, establish a recruitment plan that can fit within that financial framework.
+With a realistic budget in place, establish a recruitment plan that fits within that financial framework.
 For example, consider which positions you’re hiring for, how many open roles you have, what your average employee turnover is and how quickly you need new hires to begin.
-Establish who needs to be involved in the process – for instance a recruiter, hiring manager or HR representative – and how much time will be required of them.
+Establish who needs to be involved in the process — for instance, a recruiter, hiring manager or human resources representative — and how much time will be required of them.

 Determine which methods of candidate outreach you’ll use, such as job boards, industry websites, a career page on the company website, social media, word of mouth and community forums.
 Many of these resources are free; you’ll just need to take the time to update them.
 [Create a business profile on LinkedIn to help attract top talent in your industry.]